xPaw/Steam-Card-Farmer/README.md

 If not provided on the command line, it'll prompt you for your Steam username and password.

-If you have games with remaining drops which have less than 2 hours of playtime, the app will first mass-idle all of them up to 2 hours.
-Then it will start switching through them to get card drops.
 If you have purchased a game in the past 14 days, **idling it will waive your right to a refund on Steam**.

 If you want to play a game while idler is running, press **Continue Launch** in Steam, and idler will wait until you finish playing to resume idling.
 You do not need to shut down the idler.